Azure/functions-action/README.md

 - **respect-funcignore**:  Allow GitHub Action to parse your .funcignore file and exclude files and folders defined in it.
 By default, this value is set to `false`.
 If your GitHub repo contains .funcignore file and want to exclude certain paths (e.g. text editor configs .vscode/, Python virtual environment .venv/), we recommend setting this to `true`.
 - **scm-do-build-during-deployment**: Allow Kudu site (e.g. https://your-site-name.scm.azurewebsites.net/) to perform pre-deployment operation.
 By default, this is set to `false`.
 If you don't want to resolve the dependencies in the GitHub Workflow, and instead, you want to control the deployments in Kudu / KuduLite, you may want to change this setting to `true`.
 For more information on SCM_DO_BUILD_DURING_DEPLOYMENT setting, please visit our [Kudu doc](https://github.com/projectkudu/kudu/wiki/Configurable-settings#enabledisable-build-actions).
 - **enable-oryx-build**: Allow Kudu site to resolve your project dependencies with [Oryx](https://github.com/Microsoft/Oryx).
 By default, this is set to `false`.
 If you want to use Oryx to resolve your dependencies (e.g. [remote build](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies#remote-build)) instead of GitHub Workflow, please consider setting **scm-do-build-during-deployment** and **enable-oryx-build** to `true`.

+Parameters only supported for Flex Consumption plan:
 - **sku**: For function app on Flex Consumption plan, set this to `flexconsumption`.
 You can skip this parameter for function app on other plans.
 If using RBAC credentials, then by default, GitHub Action will resolve the value for this paramter.
 But if using **publish-profile**, then you must set this for function app on Flex Consumption plan.
 - **remote-build**: For function app on Flex Consumption plan, enable build action from Kudu when the package is deployed onto the function app by setting this to `true`.
-Parameter **remote-build** is only supported for function app on Flex Consumption plan.
-For other plans, you can use **scm-do-build-during-deployment** and **enable-oryx-build**.
 For function app on Flex Consumption plan, do not set **scm-do-build-during-deployment** and **enable-oryx-build**.
 By default, this is set to `false`.